 That’s a pretty damning indictment of the traditional customer feedback survey.
 But the problem goes deeper: Many of our tools for making choices lie below the level of conscious thought.
 Behavioral economist George Loewenstein has repeatedly emphasized that subconscious factors influence decision-making, sometimes against our rational interest.

-So what can brands utilize to understand their target market better?
-At Brandtrust, we’ve developed an Emotional Inquiry® system to access the subconscious elements at play in consumer relationships with brands.
+So, what can brands utilize to understand their target market better?
+At Brandtrust, we’ve developed an Emotional Inquiry® system to access the subconscious elements in consumer relationships with brands.

 Our white paper on the subject details our approach more thoroughly.
 At its core, our technique uses one-on-one interviews to uncover the true motives and desires underlying the conscious goals and preferences they articulate.

-We describe this method in practice through a number of our case studies.
-One such success involved an electricity company, who had scrapped a popular practice of sending cookie recipes out to customers around the holidays.
-While consumers weren’t likely to say this discontinued gesture was important to them, our research revealed it really was.
+We describe this method in practice through several of our case studies.
+One such success involved an electricity company that had scrapped the widespread practice of sending cookie recipes to customers around the holidays.
+While consumers weren’t likely to say this discontinued gesture was important to them, our research revealed it.

 That insight would have been impossible to access using a traditional customer survey.
 Few consumers articulate their appreciation of small gestures.
-For this client, however, cookie recipes were an unseen key to unlocking goodwill and trust with customers.
+However, cookie recipes were an unseen key to unlocking goodwill and customer trust for this client.
 In other words, we’d uncovered an invaluable “touchpoint.”

-Trust Tip: Don’t rely on what customers say alone.
-Dig deep to hear what they really want.
+Trust Tip: Don’t rely solely on customers’ words.
+Dig deep to hear what they want.

 The Path to Building Brand Trust

-While brands across the world labor to earn the trust and confidence of consumers, we’ve seen those that do reap rich rewards.
-Brand trust is a delicate and complicated phenomenon that takes root at a subconscious level.
-That makes it difficult to achieve and maintain – and all the more enviable as a result.
+While brands worldwide labor to earn the trust and confidence of consumers, we’ve seen those that do reap rich rewards.
+Brand trust is a delicate and complicated phenomenon that takes root at a nonconscious level, making achieving and maintaining it difficult but all the more enviable.

-At Brandtrust, we’ve developed highly specialized processes aimed precisely at resolving this problem.
-Our team’s findings empower brands to understand the dynamics at work in their consumers’ attitudes and actions.
-Armed with these insights, our clients can deliver what their customers truly want and need, growing loyalty and trust along the way.
-For the modern brand, those findings are indispensable, and powerful means to outmatch competitors.
+At Brandtrust, we’ve developed highly specialized processes to resolve this problem.
+Our team’s findings empower brands to understand the dynamics in their consumers’ attitudes and actions.
+With these insights, our clients can deliver what their customers truly want and need, growing brand loyalty and trust.
+For the modern brand, those findings are indispensable and powerful means to outmatch competitors.

-To see how Brandtrust’s work transforms brand identities for the better, explore our case studies here.
+Explore our case studies here to see how Brandtrust’s work transforms brand identities for the better.